gioagu/3dcitydb_ade/README.md

-3D City Database Metadata Module
+3D City Database
 ================

-The 3D City Database Metadata Module a free extension to the free and open-source [3D City Database](http://www.3dcitydb.org).
-It is meant to extend and enhance the 3DCityDB in order to seamlessly handle Application Domain Extensions (ADEs) by means of providing a mechanism to "register" ADEs and deal with their corresponding database schemas (tables, stored procedures, etc.).
+This Git repository contains a number of additional utilities, extensions, etc. to the free and open-source [3D City Database](http://www.3dcitydb.org).
+They are meant to extend and enhance the 3DCityDB.

-The conceptual schema is the result of cooperation work among the TU München, virtualcitySYSTEMS and AIT.
-The database schema of the Metadata Module has been implemented as PostgreSQL/PostGIS database schema which comes as a collection of SQL scripts by [AIT](https://www.ait.ac.at/en/) - Austrian Institute of Technology, [Center for Energy](https://www.ait.ac.at/en/about-the-ait/center/center-for-energy), [Smart Cities and Regions Research Field](https://www.ait.ac.at/en/research-fields/smart-cities-and-regions).

 Originally developed within the [Energy ADE](https://github.com/gioagu/3dcitydb_ade/tree/master/02_energy_ade) for the 3DCityDB, the Metadata Module is now provided as a separate package which can be installed and used also for other ADEs (e.g. the [Utility Network ADE](https://github.com/gioagu/3dcitydb_ade/tree/master/03_utility_network_ade))

 License
 -------
-3D City Database Metadata module is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+All software is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
 See the `LICENSE.txt` file for more details.

 System requirements
 -------------------